The Old Farmer's Almanac predicts cold and snowy winter - FortSaskOnline.com

-The Old Farmer's Almanac has an idea of what this winter season is going to look like.
+The Old Farmer's Almanac has an idea of what this winter is going to look like.

 For the majority of the country, Fort Saskatchewan area included, the book is predicting a cold and snowy winter.
 The beginning and end of January is expected to be the coldest time, with the average temperature around five degrees cooler than normal.
 February is expected to be two degrees warmer than normal and March four degrees cooler.